 Specific Inspection Guidance

-When inspecting this requirement, and 03.03.02(c), the inspector should be cognizant that import requirements are applicable only from the point that the shipment enters the United States (i.e. the domestic portion of the shipment after it clears U.S. Customs and Border Protection, including interim storage).
+When inspecting this requirement, and 03.03.02(c) of this inspection procedure, the inspector should be cognizant that import requirements are applicable only from the point that the shipment enters the United States (i.e. the domestic portion of the shipment after it clears U.S. Customs and Border Protection, including interim storage).
 For export requirements, the licensee is responsible for following the security provisions only for the domestic portion of the shipment under the jurisdiction of a U.S. Government agency (e.g. the Federal Aviation Administration or Department of Homeland Security at a port, border crossing, or airport).

 Verify that licensees who import or export category 2 quantities comply with 37.79(a)(2), (a)(3), and (b)(2); and 37.81(b), (d), (f), (g), and (h) for the domestic portion of the shipment.
 [37.73(e)]